 The Regulation also represents a necessary and urgent response to the challenges posed by technological developments that allow the collection and processing of large quantities of personal data in real time, allowing the development of automated decisions that go beyond human intervention.

-The Regulation meets the need to protect the private sphere increasingly felt by European citizens.
+The Regulation meets the need to protect the private sphere, which is increasingly felt by European citizens.

-This disclosure was created for the purpose of making the Jewish Community of Rome known (hereinafter also the “Community”), with headquarters in Largo Stefano, with the utmost transparency and confidentiality as personal data (hereinafter, “Data”).
-Gaj Taché – Sinagoga – 00186 Rome (RM), as Data Controller, collects through its Website romaebraica.it (hereinafter the “Website”) and with which methods such Data are used in compliance with the law in force regarding the protection of personal data.
+This disclosure was created for the purpose of making the Jewish Community of Rome known (hereinafter also the “Community”), with headquarters in Largo Stefano, with the utmost transparency and confidentiality as personal data (hereinafter, “data”).
+Gaj Taché – Sinagogue – 00186 Rome (RM), as Data Controller, collects through its Website romaebraica.it (hereinafter the “Website”) and with which methods such data are used in compliance with the law in force regarding the protection of personal data.

 The Community, in order to provide the services offered through the Website, could make use of third parties, who will act on its behalf as Data Processors by virtue of a specific appointment.

 Data may also be brought to the attention of subjects who will operate as “persons authorized to process”.

 PLACE OF DATA PROCESSING